Eric Adams: Brooklyn borough president (2013–2021)

 Based on a report prepared by the Independent Budget Office of New York City (IBO) at his request, Adams urged the City University of New York (CUNY) system to explore reinstating free tuition for two-year community colleges, which could improve graduation rates and lead to increased earnings potential and taxpayer contribution, as well as expand access to higher education.

-He has advocated for making two-year CUNY colleges free.
+Adams advocated for making two-year CUNY colleges free.